ersontoffee012/PortfolioProjects/Performance Report 2024/README.md

+# Perfomance Report 2024
-A condensed, dynamic perfomance report that utilizes SWITCH measures and conditional formatting.
+# A condensed, dynamic perfomance report that utilizes SWITCH measures and conditional formatting.

 1. Data | Power Query & Virtual Tables: From EXCEL into POWER QUERY making minor changes and building virtual tables for the model.
 2. Model | Measures & Calculated Column: Building any DAX MEASURES or any calculated columns.